 When you spend the years that I have in communities on giant walls, in back alleys and streets around the world, the stories that are collected are numerous in number and heartstring pulling.

-Mural Art is how we taught communities since humans began.
-It is especially interesting to me that the scaffolding became the gathering spot or the camp fire that was the place to return to and the place where knowledge was exchanges, lives were forever connected and healing could be begin.
+Mural Art is how human have taught communities since humanity began.
+It is especially interesting to me that the scaffolding became the gathering spot or the camp fire that was the place to return to, and the place where knowledge was exchanged.
+Lives were forever connected and healing could be begin.

 One of the most powerful events happened in an empty parking lot in Merritt, BC.
 A man named James would visit the mural wall everyday.
 He would sit and share his stories.
 He would pull out of his backpack these rolled up paintings and images that he told me were of his time in the residential schools in Kamloops.

 I would listen and buy him tea and a sandwich and we would talk art, culture and how he dreamed of being a full time artist.
 James struggled with his life, he would numb his pain in ways that were hard on him.
 But his art arrow was always true and blue.
 The images still haunt me, the scenes he created were sad.